retrocomputacion/retrobbs/readme.md

 | `ip` | IP V4 address on which the BBS will be accessible, default is `127.0.0.1`
 | `port` | port number on which the BBS will be accessible
 | `lines` | Number of connection slots
-| `language` | language for transmitted texts, only partially implemented as of 0.60
+| `language` | language for transmitted texts, only partially implemented as of 0.25
 | `welcome` | Welcome message on connection
 | `goodbye` | Log off message
 | `busy` | Message shown when all the connection slots are in use
 | `dateformat` | Format in which dates will be printed out, client-side:<br>0 = dd/mm/yyyy<br>1 = mm/dd/yyyy<br>2 = yyyy/mm/dd
-| `template` | Teamplate to use, name of the subdirectory inside /templates/. `default` will be used if this entry not defined.

 ### **\[BOARDS\]**
 Settings for the available messaging boards